raspberrypilearning/interactive-animation/en/step_5.md

 The `set color`{:class="block3looks"} and `color`{:class="block3looks"} blocks both have drop-down boxes where you can choose from a range of different graphic effects that can be used to change your sprite's appearance.

-+ `color`{:class="block3looks"}: from 0 to 199 (bigger numbers will wrap around, so 200 is the same as 0)
++ `color`{:class="block3looks"}: From 0 to 199 (bigger numbers will wrap around, so 200 is the same as 0)
 + `fisheye`{:class="block3looks"}: 0 is no effect, bigger numbers give a bigger 'bulge' effect
 + `whirl`{:class="block3looks"}: 0 is no effect, big number gives a big whirl to the left, big negative number gives a big whirl to the right
-+ `pixelate`{:class="block3looks"}: 0 is no effect, bigger numbers give more pixels
++ `pixelate`{:class="block3looks"}: 0 is no effect, bigger numbers create more pixels
 + `mosaic`{:class="block3looks"}: 0 is no effect, bigger numbers create more copies
-+ `brightness`{:class="block3looks"}: 0 is no effect, bigger numbers up to 100 make the sprite lighter and negative numbers down to -100 make the sprite darker
++ `brightness`{:class="block3looks"}: 0 is no effect, bigger numbers up to 100 make the sprite lighter, and negative numbers down to -100 make the sprite darker
 + `ghost`{:class="block3looks"}: 0 is no effect, bigger numbers up to 100 make the sprite more transparent

 Try `setting`{:class="block3looks"} the different effect values to see what each one does.
 Explore how different value changes make your sprite look.